curl/everything-curl/usingcurl/tls.md

     curl --tlsuser daniel --tlspassword secret https://example.com

-## Different TLS backends
+## Different TLS back-ends

 When curl is built, it gets told to use a specific TLS library.
 That TLS library is the engine that provides curl with the powers to speak TLS over the wire.
-We often refer to them as different "backends" as they can be seen as different plugglable pieces into the curl machine. curl can be built to be able to use one or more of these backends.
+We often refer to them as different "back-ends" as they can be seen as different pluggable pieces into the curl machine. curl can be built to be able to use one or more of these back-ends.

-Sometimes features and behaviors differ slightly when curl is built with different TLS backends, but the developers work hard on making those differences as small and unnoticeable as possible.
+Sometimes features and behaviors differ slightly when curl is built with different TLS back-ends, but the developers work hard on making those differences as small and unnoticeable as possible.

 Showing the curl version information with [curl --version](usingcurl-version.md) will always include the TLS library and version in the first line of output.

-## Multiple TLS backends
+## Multiple TLS back-ends

-When curl is built with *multiple* TLS backends, it can be told which one to use each time it is started.
+When curl is built with *multiple* TLS back-ends, it can be told which one to use each time it is started.
 It is always built to use a specific one by default unless one is asked for.

-If you invoke `curl --version` for a curl with multiple backends it will mention `MultiSSL` as a feature in the last line.
-The first line will then include all the supported TLS backends with the non-default ones within parentheses.
+If you invoke `curl --version` for a curl with multiple back-ends it will mention `MultiSSL` as a feature in the last line.
+The first line will then include all the supported TLS back-ends with the non-default ones within parentheses.

 To set a specific one to get used, set the environment variable